Polaznik: Serbia

 In Serbia, the polaznik was not chosen, but was the first person to cross the threshold of the house on Christmas Day.
 The polaznik and the host exchanged greetings, and then the polaznik was planted by the hearth.
-He would move a log (badnjak) in the hearth to bring good luck to the house (in the Šumadija area), then hit the coals with the twigs he brought with him, and at the same time he would say a wishing formula – he wishes the household as many sheep, money, family, and livestock as the sparks caused by the twigs.
+He would move a log (badnjak) in the hearth to bring good luck to the house (in the Šumadija area), then hit the coals with the twigs he brought with him, and at the same time he would pray with the family – he wishes the household as many sheep, money, family, and livestock as the sparks caused by the twigs.
 The hosts put a white, woolen rug on the polaznik, then he was supposed to sit on the stool, but at the last moment the hostess took the stool and the substrate fell to the floor.
 This was to kill all the birds of prey or, according to other versions, make the house fortunate.
 Sometimes a shoe was hung on the pole from the right foot of the polaznik, which was supposed to make the hemp grow high.